warmachine028/github-super-starter-kit/README.md

 ## Introduction

-- Go to `.github/workflows` and for each workflow replace <project-name> with repo name.
+- Go to `.github/workflows` and for each workflow replace github-super-starter-kit with repo name.
 - Press `ctrl+F` and then replace all with repo-name.
 - Go to `settings/actions` and change "Workflow Permissions" from "Read repository contents ..." to "Read and Write ..."